 Introduction by Debbie Lumley - President of Shorwell WI

-"A very warm welcome to the website of Shorwell Women’s Institute, whether you are a WI member or not, a new resident to our lovely village, or just passing through, virtually or physically.
+"A very warm welcome to the website of Shorwell Womens Institute, whether you are a WI member or not, a new resident to our lovely village, or just passing through, virtually or physically.
+Shorwell is a small village of around 700 people, based in the South West area of the Isle of Wight.

-At the end of 2017 we had a membership of 31, with members coming from Shorwell, Brighstone, Chale, Newport and Merstone.
+At the end of 2018 we had a membership of 32, with members coming from Shorwell, Brighstone, Chale, Newport and Merstone.
 Our ladies come from all walks of life and have different views and interests.
-Our longest standing member joined in April 1967 and our most recent visitors will be joining in January 2018 when annual subs are due. (£41 for full members, £20 for members who are already in the WI).
+Our longest standing member joined in April 1967.
+We currently have 3 members whose WI membership exceeds 50 years each.

 We meet monthly on the second Monday, at Shorwell Parish Hall in Russell Road.
 We are an evening meeting beginning at 7.30pm and usually finishing around 9.30pm.
 Each month we have a speaker, some time for WI ‘business’ and social time.
 There is a small raffle, best bloom competition and regular competitions related to the theme of our speaker.
 In addition we have an annual summer outing (which always involves a tea) and a summer garden party held in a member’s garden.
 We organise our birthday dinner in October and our ‘post-Christmas’ lunch in January.